Complete puppy buying guide

 The puppy contract, deposit, and money-back terms

-A real breeder gives you a written contract before you pay a deposit.
+A real breeder gives you a written contract before you pay a deposit (an upfront payment, often partially refundable, that reserves your puppy).
 Read it before you sign.
-A seller who skips the contract is telling you they don't want to be responsible for anything.
+A seller who refuses to put anything in writing is telling you they don't want to be held to anything.

 What a normal puppy contract covers